Submit Article

 What Were the Facts of This Case?

-The underlying criminal case arose from events on 19 March 2014.
-At about 1.05pm, CNB officers observed one Mr Steve Crocker boarding a car driven by Mr Mohammad Firaza bin Ahmad.
-The applicant, Ramdhan bin Lajis, was seated in the front passenger seat.
-Approximately five minutes later, Mr Crocker alighted and was arrested by CNB officers.
+The applicant, Mr Ramdhan bin Lajis, was convicted in the High Court of trafficking in not less than 29.51g of diamorphine and sentenced to suffer death.
+The conviction arose from events on 19 March 2014.
+At about 1.05pm, CNB officers observed Mr Steve Crocker boarding a car driven by Mr Mohammad Firaza bin Ahmad.
+The applicant was seated in the front passenger seat.

-At the time of arrest, CNB found multiple items on Mr Crocker, including two bundles wrapped in black tape containing a total of not less than 29.51g of diamorphine (the “Drugs”), a golden metal box containing four packets of heroin totalling not less than 0.63g of diamorphine, and a brown envelope referred to as the “B1-PP1A envelope”.
-These items formed the evidential basis for the prosecution’s trafficking theory.
+Approximately five minutes after Mr Crocker boarded the car, he alighted and was arrested by a group of CNB officers.
+At the time of his arrest, officers found multiple items on Mr Crocker, including two bundles wrapped in black tape containing a total of not less than 29.51g of diamorphine (the “Drugs”), a golden metal box containing four packets of heroin totalling not less than 0.63g of diamorphine, and a brown envelope referred to as the “B1-PP1A envelope”.
+These items formed part of the evidential chain linking the applicant to the drugs.

 How Did the Court Analyse the Issues?